vitoriastavis/bioinformatics-uj/README.md

-# bioinformatics laboratory - jagiellonian university
+# Laboratory of Bioinformatics and Genome Biology - Jagiellonian University, Cracow, Poland

 # Introduction
 Insects, in general, are a good model to study genomics and transcriptomics, as well as easy to manage and take care of.